lipschitzq/lipschitzq/README.md

 > Our good old GitHub is slowly dying off since the company's integration into M$; until its last days arrive, I would be staying here.
 This is an account specifically created for my usage during this final stay.
-My old account has been deleted.
+My previous account has already been deleted.

 では、よろしくな。
 **Valē~** (x